 As always, Soc it is sandwiched with a bit faster 1GB LPDDR2 memory module.
 Multi-core architecture brings Raspberry Pi 3 to a new level of processing power.
-Initial benchmarks indicate up to 10 times performance increase comparing to the first model and up to two times compared to Pi 2 when running multi-threaded operations.
-So we should expect significant gain when running multithreaded programs.
-Another obvious performance increase is in GPIO speed.
+Initial benchmarks indicate up to 10 times performance increase compared to the first model and up to two times compared to Pi 2 when running multi-threaded operations.
+So we should expect significant gains when running multithreaded programs.
+Another pronounced performance increase is in GPIO speed.
 We like using Python for GPIO programming, and we know that IO speed wasn’t great.
-With Pi 3 you should feel a significant increase – up to twice comparing to Pi 2.
+With Pi 3, you should feel a significant increase – up to twice compared to Pi 2.

 WiFi and Bluetooth

-The speed increase is always logical with a newer version so nothing unexpected here.
-But the real thing what lifts Raspberry Pi to a new level is built-in WiFi and Bluetooth support.
+The speed increase is always logical with a newer version, so nothing unexpected here.
+But the real thing that lifts Raspberry Pi to a new level is built-in WiFi and Bluetooth support.
 They have included small Broadcom BCM43438 chip, which handles all wireless radio.
 It supports 2.4GHz 802.11n wireless LAN, Bluetooth Low Energy, and Bluetooth 4.1 Classic radio support.
 In order to keep all costs down, they soldered naked silicon to the board.
-Lets hope, that direct light won’t disrupt its normal operation.
+Let’s hope that direct light won’t disrupt its regular operation.

-Fun thing is that chip also comes with FM radio receiver, but they decided to disconnect this feature.
+The fun thing is that chip also comes with FM radio receiver, but they decided to disconnect this feature.
 It is hard to tell why, but this could be another exciting feature.

 So no need for an additional external antenna to be used.
 IT expected range should be as good as any smartphone.

 The rest is the same as in Pi 2